 Introduction

 In a traditional high school classroom setting, teachers often lecture to students and have them practice what they have learned at home in the form of homework.
 Before the following class, the students and teacher may review the previous night’s homework, but then continue on to the next lesson.
-Considering Bloom’s revised taxonomy (2001), and the teaching/learning process, this means that students are doing lower levels of cognitive work (knowledge and comprehension) outside of classroom, and focusing on the higher forms of cognitive work (application, analysis, synthesis, and/or evaluation) during class (Brame, 2013).
+“Flipping” a classroom involves reversing that process by having students first learn about a topic outside of class and then use class time to further explore the topic (Brame, 2013).
+Considering Bloom’s revised taxonomy (2001), and the teaching/learning process, “flipping” allows students to undertake lower levels of cognitive work (i.e., knowledge and comprehension) outside the classroom, and focus on the higher forms of cognitive work (i.e., application, analysis, synthesis, and/or evaluation) in class (Brame, 2013).

+The Flipped Learning Model involves appropriate content-based lessons to be delivered outside of the traditional classroom using video, PowerPoint, or other modes of delivery.
+Class time, then, is available for students to engage in hands-on learning, collaborate with their peers, and participate in individualized learning and for teachers to provide one-on-one assistance and facilitate learning (Hamden, McKnight, McKnight, & Arfstrom, 2013).
+“This process allows students to move from being the product of teaching to the center of learning, where they are actively involved in knowledge formation through opportunities to participate in and evaluate their learning in a manner that is personally meaningful” (Hamden, et al., 2013, p.
+5).
+Flipped lessons allow students to progress at their own rate, quickly moving through content they already understand or stopping to review content they missed the first time the material was presented.
+Online lectures can also easily incorporate visual representations, such as interactive graphs, videos, or photos to assist in a deeper understanding and provide differentiation in learning.
+(Goodwin & Miller, 2013).
 “As technology continues to develop there is a need to continue to explore and validate the flipped classroom model and the impacts that it has on student learning” (Conner, Stripling, Blythe, Roberts, & Stedman, 2014, p.
 67).

 How It Works

-In the Flipped Learning model, some lessons are delivered outside of the traditional classroom using video, PowerPoint, or other modes of delivery.
-Class time, then, is available for students to engage in hands-on learning, collaborate with their peers, and participate in individualized learning and for teachers to provide one-on-one assistance and facilitate learning (Hamden, P. McKnight, K. McNight, & Arfstrom, 2013).
-“Students move from being the product of teaching to the center of learning, where they are actively involved in knowledge formation through opportunities to participate in and evaluate their learning in a manner that is personally meaningful” (Hamden, et al., 2013).
-Flipped lessons allow students to watch the lectures at home, where they can speed through content they already understand or stop and review content they missed the first time the teacher discussed it.
-Online lectures can also easily incorporate visual representations, such as interactive graphs, videos, or photos to assist in a deeper understanding and provide differentiation in learning.
-(Goodwin and Miller, 2013).

-Redefined classroom time looks different across different grade levels and subject matter.
-Given a high school animal science class, when planning an anatomy and physiology unit, creating flipped lessons using video content, PowerPoint, and note taking for homework, allows time for a brief discussion and clarification of material in class, and ultimately provides the greatest amount of time for dissection or other activities, where students can demonstrate their learning, ask questions, have discussion, and maximize their learning.
+Flipped lessons result is redefined classroom time that can look different across different grade levels and subject matter.
+One example is a high school animal science class.
+When planning an anatomy and physiology unit, creating flipped lessons using video content, PowerPoint, and note taking for homework, allows time for a brief discussion and clarification of material in class, and ultimately provides the greatest amount of time for dissection or other activities, where students can demonstrate their learning, ask questions, engage in discussion, and maximize their learning.
 This also allows students to take ownership of their learning situation and apply it using what they learned at home (Conner, et al., 2014).